SwannSG/jspy/SomeJSnotesForPy.md

 For looping over an array or string use the following.
 We expect the object to have a length property like *arr.length*. *Break* and *continue* work just fine.

-Don't be seduced into using any other looping structure for arrays or strings.
+Don't be seduced into using **any other** looping structures for arrays or strings.

 ```javascript
 // loop works fine for string or array